szilard/ml-prod/README.md

 (also described
 [here](https://medium.com/@HarlanH/insights-from-a-predictive-model-pipeline-abstraction-c8b47fd406da))

+Example couplings: FE to data schemas (can change upstream), duplicated FE in scoring, action taking couples with lots of engineering/business domain

 ML needs to be "sold" to the business side (management/business units in the application domain of each ML product)

-Involving the business into its working and showing business inpact on a on-going basis (reports, dashboards, alerts etc.) can help buy-in
+Involving the business into ML's inner working and showing business inpact on a on-going basis (reports, dashboards, alerts etc.) can help trust/buy-in